 It would be best if you kept aside three to five days’ worth of food and water to sustain you in an emergency.
 To prevent your food from going bad, use non-perishable canned foods and have a can opener as part of your stockpile.
 Keep the food and water in a secure, easily accessible location.

 The Federal Emergency Management Agency (FEMA) recommends setting aside food and water supplies to last three days.
 According to FEMA, an average person will drink as much as half a gallon (2.3 liters) of water daily.

 The same person will need as much water for hygiene and food preparation.
 Therefore, depending on the family size, you should ensure enough for each person to last at least three days.

 It’s important to note that while you may be able to survive several days without food in a disaster, it’s tough to survive without water.
 Often, water from typical sources such as local water systems, lakes, and streams may be contaminated during a disaster.
 You should therefore avoid these sources.

 To keep your emergency food supply fresh, ensure that your freezer or refrigerator has a thermometer so that you can effectively monitor the temperature and prevent the food from going bad.

 FEMA recommends always having a first aid kit and manual as part of your disaster supplies kit.
 This kit is vital to allow you to take care of common injuries you or your family may sustain during the emergency, such as cuts, burns, and other injuries.

-The Red Cross recommends keeping all your emergency medical supplies in an easy-to-carry bag.
+The Red Cross recommends keeping all emergency medical supplies in easy-to-carry bags.